- Women blame birth control Essure for medical complications, pain

 “I don’t want to see these women continue to get sicker,” she said.
 “I want to see them get help before it’s too late to undo the damage that’s been done.”

-If you have had an issue with a medical device, you can report an Adverse Event to the FDA by clicking here .
+had an issue with a medical device, you can report an Adverse Event to the FDA by clicking here .

 Bayer told the ABC15 Investigators they continuously review available information about their products, and "when appropriate…work collaboratively with the FDA to update the information available to patients and physicians."

 At Bayer, we care about patients and take the safety of our products very seriously.
 We are saddened to hear of any serious health condition affecting a patient using one of our products, regardless of the cause.
 Essure was approved by the FDA in 2002, and has a well-documented benefit-risk profile, with over 400 peer-reviewed publications and abstracts supporting Essure's safety, efficacy and cost-effectiveness.
 Approximately 750,000 women worldwide rely upon the Essure procedure for permanent birth control.

 The US Food & Drug Administration (FDA) reviewed, among other things, the results from a five-year Essure study.
 The FDA found that "[a]lthough there is evidence of complications, as there are with all medical devices, overall results from this study did not demonstrate any new safety problems or an increased incidence of problems already known."

 The full FDA report can be found at: